 Smith's Melic Grass (Melica smithii)

-Smith's Melic Grass (Melica smithii), a State Endangered plant, is found in rich hardwood forests in Penokee Range.
+Smith's Melic Grass (Melica smithii), a Wisconsin Endangered plant, is found in rich hardwood forests in Penokee Range.
 Blooming occurs early June through late July; fruiting occurs early June through late August.
 The optimal identification period for this species is late June through early August.

 Synonyms: Avena smithii, Bromelica smithii

 - Distinguishing characteristics: Panicle branches reflexed at maturity; base stem enlarged and bulbous; pedicels densely antrorse-hispid (tiny, forward-curving, stiff hairs) and sheaths retrorsely scabrous (tiny, downward-pointing, short, stiff hairs).